 As to the holdout, a good example is the Preacher in Pale Rider having one of the Pocket versions of the 1858 Remington on his belt.
 One such gun is illustrated below.

-A concealed pocket gun, only effective at very short range and usually holding but one or two bullets.
+A concealed pocket gun.
+It is only effective at very short range and usually holds but one or two bullets.

 Below is a 1866 Remington – the archetypal gambler’s gun.
 It fires .41 rounds and features over-under barrels.

 These lever-action rifles and carbines are the most common long arms in the hands of Old West heroes.

 The lineage starts with the 1866 model, with regular upgrade releases (1873 model, 1876 model, etc.).

 Since so many settlers bought this excellent weapon, it is often called “the gun that won the West”.
 John Wayne’s Sheriff Chance famously wields a Winchester rather than a pistol in Rio Bravo.

 The lever in “lever action” is the metal frame next to the trigger.
 It is pushed forward then pulled back to eject the spent casing then chamber a new round.